 By 2017, I had a literary agent and a book deal.

-And in 2019, you’ll be able to buy that book, THE WEIGHT OF OUR SKY, in bookstores all around the world.
+And now you can buy that book, THE WEIGHT OF OUR SKY, in bookstores all around the world.

 Which is to say, you may not be the writer you thought you’d be, or even the one you want to be right now.
 But time has a funny way of allowing us to excavate and extricate our true selves, if we let it.